14 Different Types of Frogs in Michigan

 This frog is an expert at camouflage, and it can often be difficult to spot one.
 These types of frogs in Michigan are found primarily in moist environments but have been sighted as far north as Canada.

 The Northern Spring Peeper is a nocturnal species, which means it will be most active at night.
-However, they are heard more often than they are seen because their mating call can be quite loud!
+However, they are heard more often than seen because their mating call can be quite loud!

 6. Blanchard’s Cricket Frog